One who feels no sexual attraction or desire towards any gender identity; free from or unaffected by sexuality.

 Basically, it boils down to what was originally written on your birth certificate: F, M, or U (unassigned).

-Anonymous asked: Can you identify as genderqueer while also identifying as transgendered?
+Anonymous said: Can you identify as genderqueer while also identifying as transgendered?
 Because I identify as male though I still acknowledge some female characteristics.
 I feel gender-fluid yet male, if that makes sense?

 Absolutely!
 Not that it particularly makes a difference in whether or not you can, but a lot of folks identify similarly.